LASIK eye surgery

-With normal vision, an image is sharply focused onto the retinal surface.
-But, if you're farsighted, your cornea doesn't refract light properly, so the point of focus falls behind the retina.
-This makes close-up objects appear blurry.
+With typical vision, an image is sharply focused onto the surface of the retina.
+In farsightedness, the point of focus falls behind the retina, making close-up objects appear blurry.

 Complications that result in a loss of vision are very rare.
-But certain side effects of LASIK eye surgery, particularly dry eyes and temporary visual disturbances, are fairly common.
-These usually clear up after a few weeks or months, and very few people consider them to be a long-term problem.
+But certain side effects of LASIK eye surgery are common.
+These include dry eyes and temporary visual problems such as glare.
+These symptoms usually clear up after a few weeks or months.
+Few people consider them to be a long-term problem.

 Dry eyes.
 LASIK surgery causes a temporary decrease in tear production.
 For the first six months or so after your surgery, your eyes may feel unusually dry as they heal.
 Dry eyes can reduce the quality of your vision.

 Glare, halos and double vision.
-After surgery you may have difficulty seeing at night.
-You might notice glare, halos around bright lights or double vision.
-This generally lasts a few days to a few weeks.
+You may have a hard time seeing at night after surgery.
+This usually lasts a few days to a few weeks.
+You might notice increased light sensitivity, glare, halos around bright lights or double vision.

 Even when a good visual result is measured under standard testing conditions, your vision in dim light (such as at dusk or in fog) may be reduced to a greater degree after the surgery than before the surgery.

 - Undercorrections.
 If the laser removes too little tissue from your eye, you won't get the clearer vision results you were hoping for.
 Undercorrections are more common for people who are nearsighted.
 You may need another LASIK procedure within a year to remove more tissue.

 - Overcorrections.
 It's also possible that the laser will remove too much tissue from your eye.
 Overcorrections may be more difficult to fix than undercorrections.